 A Drybag is very useful for an adventure traveler to keep documents safe when doing water activities.
 Even if you don’t expect to do it, or be around water to much time, it’s still a good way to ensure that accidents don’t happen and ruin the trip.

 Do you know how many different power plugs and voltages exist?
 This can be a huge problem when traveling, and even worse if traveling to several countries.
 Imagine getting to your hotel only to realize that you can’t charge any of your devices.
 So, a Universal power converter can be the savior and that makes it a great inexpensive gift.

 Books are ancient history and outdated!!
 Just kidding books will always have their place, but when traveling we need to be light, and carrying around 3 or 4 books isn’t possible.
 But a Kindle solves this easily.
 It’s thin, light has huge longevity and can store a huge amount of books.
 In other words, perfect for long travels.

 Multi-tools are fantastic, I love them and all the things you can do with them.
-Leatherman’s and Gerber multi-tools are very well built, durable and resistant.
-It’s a must have to any traveler, especially long-term and adventure traveler.
+Leatherman’s and Gerber multi-tools are very well built, durable, and resistant.
+It’s a must-have to any traveler, especially long-term and adventure travelers.
 For 35 USD or less and weighing only up to 300 g you get around 15 tools, which include a knife, scissors, several screwdrivers, can and bottle opener, pliers, wire cutter, etc…

 11. Ultralight towel